Why smaller firms are building the next competitive advantage

 These tools optimize individual tasks — but they rarely change how decisions flow through the business.

-Systems do something different.
+Systems influence something deeper.

 Why this advantage compounds